taehyun0313/AUPowerBIWorkshop/README.md

 **layoff2**
 - Do it yourself
 - Notes
+  - Transform % column type
+  - Trim text column
+  - When adding key and stage_ranking columns, make sure your command is consistent with the column names
-  - Need to rename most columns
+  - Rename columns
   - Remove unnecessary columns
-  - When adding key and stage_ranking columns, make sure your command is consistent with the column names

 **merging**
 - Append as new
 - Remove duplicates